South Korean baritone Kyu Choi is a member of OperAvenir at the Theater Basel, Switzerland.

 He graduated from the Korea National University of Arts before taking up a place at the Royal Academy of Music, where he studied for his Master’s degree under Mark Wildman and Ingrid Surgenor supported by the San Martino Scholarship.
-He continued to study for his Advanced Diploma, supported by Independent Opera, the Charles Mackerras Opera Scholarship, the Stokes Bursary, the Henry Wood Award and the Josephine Baker Trust.
+He continued to study for his Advanced Diploma at Royal Academy Opera, supported by Independent Opera, the Charles Mackerras Opera Scholarship.

-He took up several principal roles including the title role Mozart Don Giovanni, Le Podestat Le docteur Miracle, Robert Iolanta, Dr Falke Die Fledermaus, Malatesta Don Pasquale and Belcore L’elisir d’amore.
+Kyu took up several principal roles including the title role Mozart Don Giovanni, Le Podestat Le Docteur Miracle, Robert Iolanta, Dr Falke Die Fledermaus, Malatesta Don Pasquale and Belcore L’elisir d’amore.

-Choi has won many prestigious competitions including; the Bill Birch Reynardson Prize at Les Azuriales International Singing Competition, France (2019), N. Obukhova International Singing Competition, Russia (2018), the Pavarotti Prize, UK (2019) and the Joaninha Award, UK (2019).
-He won the Second Prize at the Clonter Opera Prize, UK (2019) and the Opera Prize at the Mozart Singing Competition, UK (2017).
+Choi is the winner of the First Prize, Bill Birch Reynardson, at Les Azuriales International Singing Competition, France (2019), N. Obukhova International Singing Competition, Russia (2018), the Pavarotti Prize, UK (2019), the Joaninha Award, UK (2019).

 Falstaff by G. Verdi